-When an Artist arrives at your Venue, they’re going to need to bring in their equipment and set it up for the show.
+When an Artist arrives at your Space, they’re going to need to load in their equipment and set it up for the show.
 Make sure to communicate with the Artist beforehand what time works best for the both of you.
 Below are some tips to help the load-in and soundcheck go smoothly:

 Ensure that the entry way and performance spaces are cleared before their arrival

 If you promised sound equipment, like a PA, try to have it set up for the load-in time

 Suggest a good place to park the car to make load-in easier